 No-frills, casual, affordable, family-style cuisine.
 The menu includes salads, steaks, ribs, pasta, burgers, fajitas, fish and other traditional fare.
 Be prepared to wait for a table as the restaurant is often very busy.
 No reservations are available, and seating is on a first come, first served basis.
 The decor is simple, with large shuttered windows and original artwork

 Generally open from 7 a.m. to 10:30 a.m., 11:30 a.m. to 3:30 p.m. and 4:30 p.m. to 10 p.m. for dinner.

 BRIGHT ANGEL FOUNTAIN ($$-$$$)

-The perfect spot to grab a sandwich, hotdog, pastry, fresh fruit or ice cream.
+The perfect spot to grab a coffee, a sandwich, hotdog, pastry, fresh fruit or ice cream.
 It is located a short distance from Bright Angel Trail Head.